 For example, say someone relates their experience to you and it is different from your own.
 Right then, you have a choice.
 You can honor them.
 You can say, ‘I acknowledge what I hear you say and I honor your experience.”
 This response demonstrates your support.
 Or, you can react to what they say.
 You can get frustrated, irritated, or angry.
 You can try to correct them; disagree or debate them; taunt or judge them; fault or negate them.
-Dishonoring is an attempt to invalidate someone and demonstrates a lack of support.
+That is the opposite of honoring; it’s dishonoring.
+A reaction like that is an attempt to invalidate someone and demonstrates your lack of support.

 IS IT ABOUT YOU OR THEM?

 Honoring draws two people closer together, dishonoring puts distance between them.
 Honoring strengthens a relationship.
-Dshonoring weakens or damages it.
-If it has happened before, it can even sever the relationship.
+Dishonoring weakens or damages it.
+And if it has happened before, it can even sever the relationship.